Buddleja forrestii and

 Open full size image in a new window

-B. forrestii and B.macrostachya are two closely allied Himalayan species with a significant overlap in range.
-They both originate from south-western China (notably Yunnan and Sichuan), Bhutan, northern Myanmar, and north-east India, with B. macrostachya ranging further south and east into Bangladesh, Thailand and northern Vietnam.
-Members of these two different species can appear very similar to one another and are easily confused, having similar forms, foliage and flowers.
-Generally, both grow as large woody shrubs as hillside scrub and in forest clearings, and are usually found at altitudes greater than 1,000 metres.
+Generally, both grow as large woody shrubs in hillside scrub and in forest clearings, and are usually found at altitudes greater than 1,000 metres.
 Evolving for a montane habitat makes them more able to cope with adverse weather conditions than one might expect.
-Different collections vary in their hardiness, but mostly they would be able to withstand an average winter in lowland southern England (USDA zone 8), perhaps requiring extra shelter further north.
+Different collections vary in their hardiness, but mostly these plants should be able to withstand an average winter in lowland southern England (USDA zone 8), perhaps requiring extra shelter further north.

 The two species share similar foliage, large leaf blades, which are lanceolate to elliptic in shape with an acuminate (pointed) apex.
 This is a B. forrestii.